nf-core/website/src/content/blog/2024/tools-2_14.md

   - 'tools'
 ---

-This patch release contains some template changes and nf-core/tools updates.
+This release contains some template changes and nf-core/tools updates.
 For a more detailed list of changes, you can read the [changelog](https://github.com/nf-core/tools/releases/tag/2.14.0).

 # Highlights